Guide To Requesting and Responding to Reviews

 - Add an opt-in to your patient forms.
 Include a section on your forms where patients provide consent to receive text messages.

 - Send an email.
 Send an email inviting patients to opt-in to provide their consent.

 Gaining consent from patients may feel like a big task, but keep in mind thousands of businesses send text messages every day and rarely run into issues.
-However, making sure you have proper consent is an essential first step before sending text messages.
-We recommend seeking guidance from your legal counsel to determine how your practice can ensure TCPA compliance.
+By following the simple steps outlined above, you can be one of those businesses.

 Disclaimer: This information is for educational purposes only and should not be considered legal advice.
 For questions regarding TCPA and compliance, please contact your legal counsel.

 Just like review requests via email, review requests via text should be short and simple –perhaps even more so because of character limitations with texts.
 Here are a few examples:

 Hi (First Name), Would you please take a moment and share your experience with (Business Name) on Google?
 Here is the link (Google link).
 Thanks for your help.

 Hi (First Name), Thank you for choosing (Business Name).
 Would you please leave us a review on Facebook?
 (Facebook URL) It will only take a second, but it will make a huge difference to our company.
 Thank you!